Skip to main content

 • Fatigue

-• Headaches
+• Headache

 Rashes on face and body

-After a few days, the characteristic red rash appears - first on the cheeks, and later as a slightly itchy rash on the arms, legs and body.
+After a few days, the characteristic red rash appears - first on the cheeks, and later as a slightly itchy rash on the arms, legs, and body.
 In adults, the rash may be less obvious but is often accompanied by joint pain.

-Symptoms typically last 1-3 weeks and usually resolve on their own.
+The symptoms typically last 1-3 weeks and usually resolve on their own.

-When should you contact your doctor?
+When should you contact the doctor?

 • You are pregnant and have been in contact with an infected person

-• You have a compromised immune system
+• You have a weakened immune system

 • You experience persistent joint pain or high fever